Clears clogged pores and fades post-blemish marks with low-strength retinol and centella for results without typical redness.

 Is Korean retinol safe during pregnancy or breastfeeding?

-If you are pregnant, trying to conceive, or nursing, speak with your healthcare provider before using any vitamin A based skincare.
-In the meantime, you can focus on sunscreen, gentle exfoliation, and non retinoid brighteners like niacinamide to support your skin.
+If you are pregnant, trying to conceive, or nursing, check with your healthcare provider before starting any vitamin A-based skincare product.

 As an Amazon Associate, we earn from qualifying purchases made through links on our site.